 So let’s take 55 and older as our measure.
 In which case 1 out of 4 workers in the US will qualify as part of the aging workforce as early as in 2020…

 There are various reasons why the workforce is getting older.
-Jeffrey Tamburo lists 4 of them in his article for the American Society on Aging:
+Jeffrey Tamburo lists 4 of them:

 - Financial: A lack of a proper pension plan or retirement savings forces a lot of people over 55 to continue to work.
 Simply because they can’t afford to retire.
 The fallout of the financial crisis of 2008 left many of them with debts and/or insufficient income from their pension.

 - People live longer and are healthier: Despite what you may think, the life expectancy for both men and women in the developed world generally increases.